aionnetwork/aion_qa/TestBench/accountCreationJava/README.md

 ## Running Test

-This test requires the following 5 parameters as input.
+This test requires the following 6 parameters as input.

 ```
  [0] account address to be used for sending transactions.
  [1] password for unlocking the sender account.
- [2] the 19 ending digits of the last created account.
+ [2] the 19 ending digits of the last created account, if continuing from the last created account.
 0 if starting from scratch.
- [3] number of accounts to create.
+ [3] total number of accounts to create.
- [4] sleep time between transactions in ms.
+ [4] sleep time between sending transactions in ms.
  [5] maximum size of the queue holding transactions while they haven't been included in a block.
+When transactions are included in a block, they will be removed from the queue, opening space for new transactions.
 ```